ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

     - They have a TypeFlag of 1.
 - _No File Tab_
     - These tabs have not been saved to disk and have not been opened from a file on disk.
 They only exist in the *.bin files.
+    - These tabs can be in a New or Reopened condition.
     - They have a TypeFlag of 0.
 - _State File_
     - These are the *.0.bin and *.1.bin files and store extra information about the related matching GUID *.bin.